RedisLabs/redislabs-docs/content/modules/redisjson/redisjson-quickstart.md

 ## RedisJSON with redis-cli

 The `redis-cli` command line tool comes packaged with Redis.
-You can you it to connect to your Redis database and test the following RedisJSON commands.
+You can use it to connect to your Redis database and test the following RedisJSON commands.

+In these examples, you will create a shopping list using a JSON document in Redis.

 ### Connect to a database